sagarbaver/Clean-Code-Notes/README.md

 **D**riven
 **D**evelopment

+As the code rots, it becomes rigid, fragile, and immobile.
+A change requires an update at many places increasing the risk of breaking the logic.
+Debugging becomes complicates, estimates grow, tempers mount, and fear dominates.

+If we attempt a big clean up, it is hard and froth with risks.
+We're more likely to introduce subtle bugs, race conditions, or data corruption.

+> We can't clean code until we eliminate the fear of change.

 ### The Three Laws of TDD

-- **First Law** You may not write production code until you have written a failing unit test.
+- **First Law** You do not write production code until you have written a failing unit test.
-- **Second Law** You may not write more of a unit tests than is sufficient to fail, and not comipling is failing.
+- **Second Law** You do not write more of a unit tests than is sufficient to fail, and not comipling is failing.
 - **Third Law** You may not write more production code than is sufficient to pass the currently failing tests.

+You'll effectively bounce between writing a little bit of tests and production code.

 ### Clean Tests

 If you don't keep your tests clean, you will lose them.
 The readability it's very important to keep clean your tests.
+A good suite of tests elminates fear to change the code and keeps the defect list small.
+It also mitigates defects, shrinks debug time, and boosts speed of development.
+Unit tests serve as low-level design documents.
+They can't get out of sync with the application code and hence are more reliable.
+Tests have a massive influence on the design of the production code.
+Writing tests first makes production code testable.
+Testable also means you'll end up designing functions that are accessible and decoupled.
+Tests help facilitate flexible, maintainable. and scalable software.

+Trust your test suite in the same way you'd trust your parachute after jumping from a plane.
+Writing tests after the fact leads to lower trust levels since you've already manual tested the code and are less likely to add comprehensive tests.
+You are more likely to take shortcuts if you write tests after you've written production code.

 ### One Assert per test